What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 Seattle’s devotion to the run is the topic of much analytic discussion as the league in general moves each year to more throwing.

-But Carroll made it clear again after the game that the Seahawks are not going to apologize for wanting to play the way they play — and Seattle might view the running game as more important than ever at the start of the season with the receiving corps suddenly dealing with some injuries, and it remaining unclear how long David More might be out other than that it will apparently be a while.
+But Carroll made it clear again after the game that the Seahawks are not going to apologize for wanting to play the way they play — and Seattle might view the running game as more important than ever at the start of the season with the receiving corps suddenly dealing with some injuries, and it remaining unclear how long David Moore might be out other than that it will apparently be a while.

 “We had some objectives that we wanted to attend to,’’ Carroll said.
 “We really wanted to run the football tonight and happy that we were able to get that done.
 The first group ran for 120-something (officially, 125) in the first half, which is just what we had hoped.’’